DIGITAL RESIDENTIAL PERMIT PROGRAM: CLICK HERE

 A Loading Zone permit is not replaceable if lost or stolen.

 No permit is to be photocopied or duplicated in any way.
 Use of a fraudulent or counterfeit permit may result in a summons and a fine up to $300.00.

-If you purchase a new vehicle or your vehicle is incapacitated, you must remove and return your permit.
 If your vehicle has been in an accident or taken to the shop for emergency repairs, proof must be provided in order to obtain a temporary or replacement permit.
-A polic report, repair estimate, or a towing receipt will be accepted.
-A new permit will not be issued unless the permit on the old vehicle is returned.
-Permits can be removed with a razor.
-The permit must be returned even though it may come off damaged or in pieces.
+A police report, repair estimate, or a towing receipt will be accepted.